Android SDK

 Obtaining an SDK key

-In order to start using the Native SDK, you will need an SDK KEY and API URL.
+In order to start using SDK, you will need an SDK KEY and API URL.
+Both can be found and modified either through your Dashboard or via contacting our integration support.

 Installation